allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 #### A note on testing

-Due to the variety of topics and projects groups may choose, I can only write concrete, comprehensive grading criteria for the reports and other writing submissions.
+Due to the variety of topics and projects you may choose, I can only write concrete, comprehensive grading criteria for the reports and other writing submissions.
 Without your help, I can only test that:

 * The project runs
 * The project builds without legibility/style issues

 As part of the final submission, I require that you write a series of test cases for which at least some part of the project's output is known.
-You will do this in consultation with me (as a group).
+You will do this in consultation with me.

 ## Types